zsoltikv/OKKT/README.md

-# 🎒 OKKT25 - Class Trip Planner
+# 🎒 OKKT - Class Trip Planner

 A comprehensive and intuitive mobile application designed to simplify class trip planning, cost calculations, and financial management for teachers and students.